LaQuay/API-Out-of-the-box/README.md

 ## Setup

 ### Run the project!
+Run separately.
+- `make setup`
-- make build
+- `make run-backend`
-- make run
+- `make run-frontend`

 And you will have running in:
+- PORT 3000: React - Frontend
-- PORT 5000: Flask REST API
+- PORT 5000: Flask REST API - Backend
 - PORT 5432: PostgresDB
 - PORT 5433: pgAdmin 4